philiptn/bash-toolbox/README.md

 ```

 ## yt-dlp_quickview
-Downloads video to tmp using yt-dlp and automatically opens it in a media player.
-Deletes the file automatically when media player is closed.
+Downloads video using yt-dlp and automatically starts playing in a media player while downloading.
 Paths and variables may be changed before running.

 #### Usage:
 ```bash